thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:33:32]
 **Bradley:**
 And then you can actually go deeper.
 I think that's what you use it as is basically like a, I'm trying to think.
-It's kind of like a Tiago forte concept where it's like you have an archipelago, archipelago, archipelago, archipelago, something like that.
+It's kind of like a Tiago Forte concept where it's like you have an archipelago, archipelago, archipelago, archipelago, something like that.
 Basically like all these little mountain, top peak islands.
 And you can then dive deeper into like a particular point where if Arno brings up a main point as just kind of like a brief principle or summary and I'm like, you know what, I really like that I want to get more, I want to get closer to it.

 [00:34:14]
 **Bradley:**